 There are many rules that relate to routing and trace sizing in PCB design.
 Different rules become quite important in different applications, and designers should take time to understand these various rules when preparing a new design.
-Two common cases where you need to specify minimum trace spacing and width together in a design are:
+Three common cases where you need to specify minimum trace spacing and width together in a design are:

 There are two ways to enforce minimum PCB trace spacing and trace width routing rules in Altium Designer.
 The first is to specify the nets you want in each individual rule.
 This works well when you are working with a single net, but requires the use of the “Rule Custom Query Builder” when more than one net is being assigned.

 The other method to identify nets for net rules in Altium Designer is to create net classes and then assign those classes to the routing rules.
 The net class tools allow you to point and click which nets that you want to assign.
 Also, the net class assignments can also be passed into the layout from the schematic.
 Working with a net class in Altium Designer’s layout editor is the method that we will focus on here.

 To work on the spacing, open up the Printed Circuit Board PCB panel if it isn’t already opened and make sure that the main category is set to “Nets” at the top.
 If you already have some net classes identified, the PCB panel will look similar to the picture below.

 Before you route the next group of nets in your layout, you'll need to make sure you apply the minimum trace spacing rule to all required nets.
 The easiest way to do this in a complex layout is with a net class.